venmo/DVR/Readme.markdown

 ## Building

-Xcode 7 is required since DVR is written in Swift 2.
+DVR 0.3.0 requires Swift 2.2.
+For older versions of Swift, please use 0.2.x.

 ## Usage